-ACTION NO ACTION TARGET PROGRESS AT 31 MARCH 2018 EAST AYRSHIRE LEISURE 4.
-I Increase levels of staff satisfaction from 2016/17 baseline.
+ACTION NO ACTION TARGET PROGRESS AT 31 MARCH 2018 EAST AYRSHIRE LEISURE 4.1 Increase levels of staff satisfaction from 2016/17 baseline.
 Respond to survey findings.
 Maintain constructive relationship with Trade Union - 6 meetings annually.
 Maintain absence to below acceptable level of 8 days per annum.
-Continue to achieve low levels of formal Grievances Absence levels for the year is 12.92 which is above the acceptable 8 working days lost per employee.
+Continue to achieve low levels of formal Grievances Absence level recorded for the period 12 November - 31 March was 4.35 days.
 This is primarily due to long term absence.
-The top 3 causes of absence and action taken to tackle these are as follows: Musculo Skeletal - Early Intervention is sought through Occupationa Health and this is undertaken on day one of an absence.
+No Grievance Appeals were held during this period.
+Staff e-newsletter currently being developed - will include links to all key information/documents.
+Cross-sector staff working groups established to look at key aspects of business development Absence levels for the year is 12.92 which is above the acceptable 8 working days lost per employee.
+This is primarily due to long term absence.
+The top 3 causes of absence and action taken to tackle these are as follows: Musculo Skeletal - Early Intervention is sought through Occupational Health and this is undertaken on day one of an absence.
 Operations/Treatment/Recovery - Managers and Team Leaders support staff through regular contact and employees are referred to Occupational Health where appropriate.
-Personal Stress - Early Intervention is pursued through Occupationa Health.
-Managers play a key part in reducing absence by being flexible and making reasonable adjustments to help keep employees at their work or by getting them back to work.
-There were no formal grievances raised by employees during 2017/18.
-Key statistics from the Staff Satisfaction survey: I am treated with respect by my colleagues: 89% I enjoy the work I do: 88% I feel the work that I do is valued by East Ayrshire Leisure: 48% I am treated with respect by my line manager/supervisor: 83% I understand how my job fits into the aims of my wider team: 83% I have had the agreed training and development I need to do my job well: 62% Morale is good within the organisation: 39% East Ayrshire Leisure takes Health & Safety seriously: 90% I understand East Ayrshire Leisure's vision: 74% I actively speak highly of East Ayrshire Leisure to the people that I know: 69% Net Promoter Score: +11%; POSITIVE PERFORMANCE
+Personal Stress - Early Intervention is pursued through Occupational Health.
+Managers play a key part in reducing absence by being flexible and making reasonable adjustments to help keep employees at their wor or by getting them back to work.

+EAST AYRSHIRE LEISURE 4.2 Increase the number of volunteering, placement and apprenticeship opportunities.
+6 Modern Apprenticeships during life of Business Plan subject to funding.
+10 work placements during life of Business Plan.
+3 interns during life of Business Plan.
+Individual volunteers increase by 2% each year Volunteer days increased by 2% Key statistics from the Staff Satisfaction survey: I am treated with respect by my colleagues: 89% I enjoy the work I do: 88% I feel the work that I do is valued by East Ayrshire Leisure: 48% I am treated with respect by my line manager/supervisor: 83% I understand how my job fits into the aims of my wider team: 83% I have had the agreed training and development I need to do my job well: 62% Morale is good within the organisation: 39% East Ayrshire Leisure takes Health & Safety seriously: 90% I understand East Ayrshire Leisure's vision: 74% I actively speak highly of East Ayrshire Leisure to the people that I know: 69% Net Promoter Score: +11%; POSITIVE PERFORMANCE Ian - March 2018 'Friends of the Dean' continues to meet every fortnight.
+The group has 26 registered particpants with a core 9 attending every session.
+2 weekly work placements with young people from Loudoun and Stewarton Academies took place over a 10 week period working on projects within the Country Park.
+112 volunteer days were recorded at the Country Park between January and March 2018.
+Cultural Services currently has four active volunteers who assist on a weekly basis with the visual art classes and with EAYT.
+School placements are supported on an ongoing basis throughout the school year.
+Is people continue to actively volunteer through our highly successful Textile Team temporarily based at the old Kirkstyle Primary School building. ------------------------------------ -- -- --